hyperspy/hyperspy/doc/user_guide/intro.rst

   doing so.
   For example, there are UIs to perform windows quantification, data smoothing, adjusting the preferences, loading data...
-* We see Hyperspy as a collaborative research project, and therefore we care about making it easy for others to contribute to the project.
+* We see Hyperspy as a collaborative project, and therefore we care about making it easy for others to contribute to it.
 In other words, we want to minimise the “user becomes developer” threshold.
 To achieve this goal we: